GrowlyX/reflektion/README.md

 Minimalistic class proxy creator for Kotlin.
  - Reflektion allows you to create an implementation of an interface you provide containing proxy methods.
    - When these methods are executed, the method in your original class will be called with the arguments you supplied.
  - Reflektion is **NOT** meant to be used in any production environment.
-Since we do not cache reflections, it's not as efficient as it could be.
+ - Reflektion caches internal reflections!

 ## Possible use cases:
  - Create proxy methods for internal `net.minecraft.server` classes.